TrellixVulnTeam/swahilipython_SCMU/Doc/library/test.rst

    Additionally, if the :const:`~socket.SO_EXCLUSIVEADDRUSE` socket option is available (i.e. on Windows), it will be set on the socket.
-This will prevent anyone else from binding to our host/port for the duration of the test.
+This will prevent anyone else kutoka binding to our host/port for the duration of the test.